wardle/dmd/README.md

 The latest documentation is from 2017 from the NHSBSA - [https://www.nhsbsa.nhs.uk/sites/default/files/2017-02/Technical_Specification_of_data_files_R2_v3.1_May_2015.pdf](https://www.nhsbsa.nhs.uk/sites/default/files/2017-02/Technical_Specification_of_data_files_R2_v3.1_May_2015.pdf).

+There are five main dm+d classes:

+* VTM
+* VMP
+* AMP
+* VMPP
+* AMPP

+Each class has associated properties.
-The cardinalities of the different components are shown on page 5 of that document.
+The cardinalities of the different classes and properties are shown on page 5 of that document.

+In order to be safe, I have automated reports that process dm+d data to confirm assumptions.
-Here is some data confirming the cardinalities.
+For example, here is an automated report on dm+d data confirming the cardinalities:

 ```
 |                              :TYPE | :MAX-CARDINALITY | :CARDINALITY |
 |------------------------------------+------------------+--------------|
 | [:VMP :VIRTUAL_PRODUCT_INGREDIENT] |               29 |     :TO-MANY |